Want to know what’s wrong with America? One word.

 5. Refined white sugar resembles a drug similar to cocaine.

 Let’s talk chemistry for a quick second.
 (I know… This won’t hurt though, I promise.)
 Cocaine’s formula is C17H21NO4.
 Sugar’s formula is C12H22O11.
 So strikingly similar it’s scary.
 In addition to having similar chemical make-up, sugar releases dopamine in the brain.
 Dopamine is the “feel good” center of the brain.
 When our brains are overwhelmed by dopamine release, it causes us to become addicted.
 Like drug users are to cocaine.
-Hmmmm.
+Hmmm.

 6. Sugar doesn’t satisfy.

 Ever feel hungry almost immediately after eating a chocolate bar?
 Or a roll of Smarties?
 Yeah, that’s because sugar never satiates us.
 (Hello, empty calories!)
-Once we’ve received the dopamine release and aren’t satisfied from said sugary treat, we immediately reach for more.
+Once we’ve received the dopamine release and aren’t satisfied with the said sugary treat, we immediately reach for more.
 Why?
 Because it made us feel good the first time, and because we’re still hungry!
 It’s a dangerous cycle.

 7. Sugar is delicious.

 Sugar has been in our history books beginning 10,000 years ago.
 Our love affair with sugar began innocently enough in New Guinea as an unrefined delicious morsel.
 It was first discovered and treated as a delicacy.
-It was honored, and lusted after.
+It was honored and lusted after.
 For a long while, sugar was reserved for royalty.
 Sugar took a long time to spread around the world, and once it was discovered how to refine, refining was kept secret.
 But once it was refined and the secret process was out — well, friends.
 We’re living it.
 Here we are — addicted, never satisfied, and living a wellness nightmare.

 What can we do to stop sugar’s negative effects on our health?
 Reach for an apple or peach instead of a candy bar.
 Grab a handful of raisins instead of a lollipop.
 Choose whole, unprocessed foods instead of highly refined items loaded with sugar, sodium, and empty calories.